NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

 ### Actions Server URL

-If an actions server is used, the URL must be configured in the `config.yml` as well.
+If an actions server is used, the URL must be configured in the `config.yml`:

 ```yaml
 actions_server_url: ACTIONS_SERVER_URL